-BookThink is the #1 ranked resource provider for online and open shop book dealers, book collectors, and serious readers.
+BookThink, now in our 20th year, is a leading resource provider for online and open shop book dealers and book collectors.
 Resources include:

-• BookThink's Bookseller's Author Reports, detailed monthly reports featuring authors who consistently deliver the best profits for booksellers.
+• BookThink's Bookseller's Author Reports, detailed reports featuring authors who consistently deliver the best profits for booksellers.

 The BookThinker Newsletter